 Maternal Child Health (MCH) nurses are classified as mandatory reporters.

 In addition to this Victorian MCH services operate under the:

-Maternal Child Health Service Guidelineswhich includes the policies, procedures, funding criteria and data collection requirements for all Victorian MCH service providers.
+MCH guidelines (pdf - 1.68mb) which includes the policies, procedures, funding criteria and data collection requirements for all Victorian MCH service providers

-Maternal Child Health Program Standards which outline evidence based best practice, establish an expected service level and are recommended for use by the Victorian MCH workforce and providers and support services
+Maternal Child Health program standards (pdf - 678.81kb) which outline evidence based best practice, establish an expected service level and are recommended for use by the Victorian MCH workforce and providers and support services

 - respond to the child at risk of, or experiencing, abuse and make a report in accordance with the

 - support their workforce to respond to child abuse through policies, procedures and training and ensure they are able to meet their legislative requirements under the: